818 Naval Air Squadron: Naval air stations

 818 Naval Air Squadron was active at various naval air stations of the Royal Navy and Royal Air Force stations, both within the United Kingdom and internationally.
-Additionally, it operated from a number of Royal Navy fleet and an escort carriers.
+Additionally, it operated from a number of Royal Navy fleet carriers and an escort carriers.

 World War Two air stations and aircraft carriers

 List of air stations and aircraft carriers used by 818 Naval Air Squadron during World War two including dates: